BoysTownOrg/chapro/README.md

 Contributors

-Contact Stephen.Neely@boystown.org or Daniel.Rasetshwane@boystown.org is you want to contribute code to the repo.
+Contact Stephen.Neely@boystown.org or Daniel.Rasetshwane@boystown.org to contribute code to the repo.

 License
 Creative Commons?